onezeroone-dev/OZO-AD-Windows-Enable-BitLocker/GUIDE.md

     <img src=".\BitLocker-Delegation-03.png" width=400>

-1. Select _Only the following objects in the folder_, check _msFVE-RecoveryInformation_, and click _Next_.
+1. Select _Only the following objects in the folder_, check _msFVE-RecoveryInformation objects_, and click _Next_.

     <img src=".\BitLocker-Delegation-04.png" width=400>